IBM/data-prep-kit/transforms/language/doc_quality/python/README.md

 * _doc_id_column_ - specifies column name that contains document id.
 * _bad_word_filepath_ - specifies a path to bad word file: local folder (file or directory) that points to bad word file.
 * _model_path_ - specifies a path to model: local folder (file or directory) that points to model.
 If it exists in local file system, model will be loaded from there.
 If it does not exist, the value specified here will be ignored and try to find model in s3 using _s3_cred_.
-* _s3_cred_ - AST string of options for cos credentials retrieve kenLM model from s3.
+* _s3_cred_ - AST string of options for cos credentials retrieve model from s3.
 * _model_module_name_ - specifies a class name that uses model.
 The class should extend perplexity_models.PerplexityModel.
 * _perplex_score_digit_ - specifies a digit of perplexity score.